Nafees Ahmad

-Nafees Ahmad is an Indian politician and a member of 17th Legislative Assembly of Azamgarh, Uttar Pradesh of India.
+Nafees Ahmad is an Indian politician and a member of 17th Uttar Pradesh Assembly who belongs to Azamgarh, Uttar Pradesh.
 He represents the Gopalpur constituency of Uttar Pradesh and is a member of the Samajwadi Party.

 Early life and education

 Ahmad was born 8 July 1980 in Sadar, Azamgarh, Uttar Pradesh to Altaf Ahmad.
 He married Nishad Akhtar in 2004, they have one son and three daughters.
 He belongs to Muslim family.
 He did his B.A. degree from Aligarh Muslim University and had M.A. degree from Chhatrapati Shahu Ji Maharaj University, Kanpur.